waggle-sensor/summer2024/alex/week_1_to_5_super_resolution/README.md

   - [Computerphile's YouTube video](https://www.youtube.com/watch?v=1CIpzeNxIhU)

 ## Models
-Real-ESRGAN and SUPIR were the two models that I found to be the best revolutionary models in each of the GAN and Diffusion Model field.
+Real-ESRGAN and SUPIR were the two models that I found to be the best revolutionary models in each of the GAN and Diffusion Model fields.
 Below are some resources to learn more about them and how to implement them into systems.

-For comprehensive results on each of the models, check out Slide 9 on my Presentation.
+For comprehensive results on each of the models, feel free to check out my sage website [here](https://github.com/kneshio/sage-website/blob/main/src/pages/science/super-resolution.md#results).

 - **Real-ESRGAN (July 2021 GAN Model)**
   - [Official GitHub](https://github.com/xinntao/Real-ESRGAN)